Study of Avelumab-M3814 Combinations

 • for Part B only:

-• Participants who have confirmed esophagitis and in whom radiation planning target volume will include any portion of the esophagus, the participant is not eligible unless an esophageal endoscopy rules out the presence of esophagitis
+• Participants who had confirmed esophagitis and in whom radiation planning target volume will include any portion of the esophagus, the participant is not eligible unless an esophageal endoscopy rules out the presence of esophagitis

 • Participants in whom more than 10 percent (%) of the total esophagus volume might receive more than 15 gray (Gy) (50% of the prescribed radiotherapy [RT] dose)